-Currently, NISP has a total of approximately 21 FTEs.
-The NSF base funding covers slightly more than 18 FTEs (including two new hires from the base augmentation), and seven NISP scientific staff derive funding equivalent of 3.72 FTE from grants).
-GONG operations (engineering and Data Center groups) use 3.45 FTEs funded from the NOAA/SWPC contribution.
-Two engineering staff are fully funded by grants.
+Currently, NISP has a total of approximately 20 FTEs.
+The NSF base funding covers about 16 FTEs (including one new hire for engineering technician, and 3.5 FTE for scientific programmer staff funded by NISP's WoU-MMA SFR)).
+GONG operations (engineering and Data Center groups) use 3.62 FTEs funded from the NOAA/SWPC contribution.

 NISP comprises an Atmospheric Section and an Interior Section, each led by a project scientist/project lead who reports to the NISP Associate Director.
 As the rest of the scientific staff, both project leads are only partially supported by NSF base funding.
-The Telescope Operations and Instrument Development staff, supervised by the NISP Engineering Manager, supports SOLIS and GONG instruments and upgrades.
-The base-funded fraction of scientific staff time supports the development of various NISP data products, monitoring the data quality, addressing routine/emergency issues related to data processing, and responding to the community's need for data access.
+The engineering support staff, supervised by the NISP Engineering Manager, supports SOLIS and GONG operations and instrument upgrades.
+The base-funded fraction of scientific staff supports the development of various NISP data products, monitoring the data quality, addressing routine/emergency issues related to data processing, and responding to the community's need for data access.